-As soon they finish writing the code and run the tests on their local machine, they can either integrate the code with main version control repository so that all the work done by all the developers can be build in single build or they try to build the code on his/her own machine to test their module functionality.
+As soon they finish writing the code and run the tests on their local machine, they can either integrate the code with main version control repository so that all the work done by all the developers can be built in single build or they try to build the code on his/her own machine to test their module functionality.

-What is Build Process?
+What is the Software Build Process?

 The build process consists of following: